SyneRBI/SIRF/doc/UserGuide.md

 ##### TruncateToCylinderProcessor (PET)

 Class for the image processor that zeroes the image outside a cylinder.
-Inherits the methods of ImageDataProcessor.
+Inherits the methods of `ImageDataProcessor`.

 ###### Methods (in addition to those of ImageDataProcessor):